Installation

 orsudo

-Check whether you can access the hosts with
+Check whether you can access the hosts via SSH with:

 /opt/ansible/bin/ansible all -i 'hostname.example.com,' -m setup

-The trailing comma after the FQDN is needed when using a hostname! -
+The trailing comma after the FQDN is needed when using a single hostname! - Make yourself familiar with how to use command-line options for ansible privilege escalation with become .

 -

-Issue X.509 TLS server certificates with appropriate CN and
+You have to issue X.509 TLS server certificates with appropriate

 The anti-security concept of wild-card certificates is not compatible with Æ-DIR's security concept!
 Therefore these cannot be used!

-If you don't have a PKI yet you can setup a test certificate authority (CA) with shell scripts found intools/pki-scripts/
+If you don't have a PKI yet you can setup a test certificate authority (CA) with shell scripts found in pki-scripts/.

 -